Pistonight/monaco-typescript-semantic-token-poc/README.md

 It's hosted on GitHub pages so you can play with it: https://tspoc.pistonite.dev

+## Performance
+Range and debounce is implemented.
+In the hosted example, max length is disabled.
+You can try to paste in a very large file (like ts.worker.js from bundled monaco-editor), and enable 6x CPU slow down in devtool.
+It should still perform very well.

 ## Status
 I do plan to upstream this.
 If you like this, please upvote the relevant issues/PRs!